kubermatic/kubermatic/docs/proposals/machine-ipam-controller.md

 `cluster.Spec.machineNetwork` will be a pointer to express the network configuration is optional.
 Following the kubernetes documentation on `Optional vs. Required` https://github.com/kubernetes/community/blob/master/contributors/devel/api-conventions.md#optional-vs-required

+### kubermatic-api

+The kubermatic api is the responsible component for creating new machine objects inside the user-cluster.
+For better user feedback, the api needs to validate if there are free IP's left for the given cidr's & if not prevent the creation of new machines.

 ### machine-ipam-controller

 A new controller will be deployed inside the cluster-namespace for each cluster when `cluster.spec.`.